Student Responsibilities Associated with Academic Accommodations

 - You agree to follow the Student Academic Honesty Code as listed in the student handbook.

-- If you have been instructed to work directly with SSD Assistant Director Carol Hall in our office for assistance with test scribes, test readers, or use of laptop computers, you must contact her at least one week prior to a scheduled exam in which this assistance is needed.
+- If you have been instructed to work directly with our office for assistance with test scribes, test readers, or use of laptop computers, you must contact the Assistant to the Director at least one week prior to a scheduled exam in which this assistance is needed.

 If you have questions or concerns regarding your accommodations, promptly contact the SSD office at 607-777-2686 or by stopping by the office (University Union room 119).